kdave/btrfs-progs/Documentation/btrfs-scrub.rst

         The progress is saved in the status file so :command:`btrfs scrub resume` can continue from the last position.

+limit [options] <path>
+	Show scrub limits set on devices of the given filesystem.

+        ``Options``

+        --raw
+                print all numbers raw values in bytes without the *B* suffix --human-readable
+                print human friendly numbers, base 1024, this is the default --iec
+                select the 1024 base for the following options, according to the IEC standard
+        --si
+                select the 1000 base for the following options, according to the SI standard --kbytes
+                show sizes in KiB, or kB with --si --mbytes
+                show sizes in MiB, or MB with --si --gbytes
+                show sizes in GiB, or GB with --si --tbytes
+                show sizes in TiB, or TB with --si

 resume [-BdqrR] <path>|<device>
         Resume a cancelled or interrupted scrub on the filesystem identified by *path* or on a given *device*.
 The starting point is read from the